campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 All of these improvements aren't simply for the pixel-counters and the framerate snobs.
 Instead, through Monolithsoft's impressive attention to detail, they help the world of Aionios feel like a *real, living universe*.
 This is evident simply by stopping and looking around: dozens of enemies wander the world, sometimes fighting amongst each other or scavenging for food.
 Waterfalls, mountains, and cliffs dot the horizon.
 The sun emits a ray of orange as its reflected across a seemingly-infinite sea.
 None of this would be possible without squeezing every last piece of performance out of the Switch.

-In short, unlike other open-world games that feel more like "zones" or game-developer-crafted playgrounds (cough: Pokemon, Sonic Frontiers), Xenoblade Chronicles 3's technical feats aren't merely for show: they've allowed the designers at Monolithsoft to craft a world that is believable, while still being something that players will want to explore.
+In short, unlike other open-world games that feel more like "zones" or game-developer-crafted playgrounds (cough: Pokemon, Sonic Frontiers), Xenoblade Chronicles 3's technical feats aren't merely for show: they've allowed the designers at Monolithsoft to craft a world that closely mirrors our own, and yet still fantastical enough to inspire player curiosity and exploration.

 ### But Also Overly Ambitious
 <div class="imageContainer imageUnderSection">